bloxstreet/support/tickets/ticket-reports.md

 **Note:**
 {:.text-red-000}
 - Text highlighted in **green** are acceptable reasons to make a ticket.
+For these reasons, you should **not** ping an SHR or message them.
+Instead, create a ticket.
 - Text highlighted in **red** are *not* acceptable reasons.
 - If you'd like a more depth guide to punishments, refer to the [Punishment Guide](https://support.bloxstreet.store/guides/punishment-guide.html)